-The values as outlined above were submitted to FINMA as part of the SST 2017 assessment.
+The values as outlined above were presented to FINMA as part of the SST 2018 submission.
 The SST is subject to an assessment carried out by FINMA.

 TRZ does not consider there is any other material information to disclose regarding capital management.